top of page

 A work-in-progress showcase for the 2022 Hip Hop Artist Residency Program through PUSH Dance.This piece speaks to Black Womxns experiences navigating the healthcare system.

-Homage to Women celebrates the diversity and resilience of women.
+Premiering at Stoneleigh Burnham, Homage to Women celebrates the diversity and resilience of women.

 Under the artistic direction of Amie Dowling as a PASJ majors at the time, our cohort collaborated with men inside of SF Jail #5 (San Bruno Complex), in which we produced and performed a dance-theater film piece to discuss cultural capitol, recidivism, and systematic racism.